InverseLight/ValoMC/README.md

 Messages along the lines 'libstdc++.so.6: version GLIBCXX_3.4.21 not found' most likely means that MATLAB does not support the compiler version.
-For instructions how to compile the mex files with a specific gcc version, see 'troubleshooting'
+For instructions on how to compile the mex files for another GCC version, see 'How to obtain a suitable compiler'

 Advanced installation
 =====================

 CMake compilation
 -----------------